monodyle/monodyle/README.md

 tends to be handsome gradually over the years… 😎

-I was born a child of the mountains and forests, raised on the land of sunny which named Central Highlands.
+I was born a child of the mountains and forests, raised on the sunny land, Central Highlands.
-Should be I had to grow vegetables and chickens, but now I go coding and design.
+Should I had to grow vegetables and chickens, but now I go coding and design.

 <samp>